& Brief Summaries of Each

 Kristen Duke & On Amir (forthcoming)

-In 36 lab experiments and a field experiment with all web traffic on a major retailer's site, we compare two ways of structuring a purchase decision.
-We find that people are much more likely to make a purchase when the whether to buy and how many to buy decisions are integrated into one simultaneous choice rather than being resolved sequentially.
+In 36 lab experiments and a field experiment with all US traffic on a major retailer's site, we compare two ways of structuring a purchase decision.
+People are much more likely to make a purchase when the whether to buy and how many to buy decisions are integrated into one simultaneous choice rather than being resolved sequentially.
 One reason for this is that "quantity-integrated" choices anchor people later in the buying decision process.

 A Behavioral Science Framework to Address Latent Demand in Mental Healthcare